-We all know what the bars graphic on the home screen of our mobile phones is supposed to mean.
+We all know what the cell bars graphic on the home screen of our mobile phones are supposed to mean.
 It indicates signal strength, right?
 As in how strong the signal is that our phone is receiving right now.

 And in a very general sense, that’s what the bars (or dots, depending on your phone model) do.
 They generally indicate the relative strength of the available signal.